Packers trade up for No. 18 pick from Seahawks

+The Seahawks were looking to get picks for the second and third rounds.

-The Packers have traded their third- and sixth-round picks to the Seahawks for the No. 18 overall pick.
+The Packers have traded their second and third round picks to the Seahawks for the No. 18 overall pick.

-The Seahawks did not have a pick in the third round and "wanted more picks badly," reports ESPN's Adam Schefter.
+The Seahawks did not have second and third round picks and "wanted more picks badly," reports ESPN's Adam Schefter.

 With their No. 18 pick, the Packers selected Jaire Alexander from Louisville.
 The junior cornerback is 5'11" and weighs in at 192 pounds.
 He racked up 77 tackles and seven interceptions in three seasons.